How to make 3D medical animations: step-by-step process explained

 Color correction

 Color correction is the final touch that refines the overall look and feel of the animation.
 It ensures that colors are realistic and visually appealing, which enhances the clarity and impact of the visuals.
-Key adjustments include:
+Key adjustments we make:

 Balancing contrast and brightness — Ensuring that important details stand out.